-Every customer transaction goes into Uber’s database: name, address, credit card info, cell number, pickup location, drop off location, where you travel and when, and the list goes on.
+Every customer transaction goes into Uber’s database: name, address, credit card info, cell number, pickup location, drop-off location, where you travel and when — the list goes on.

 But it’s not just the ride that is valuable to Uber.
 Their database is where the real value is.
 And guess what?
 Uber was recently valued at $49 billion.